 The practical Personal Training Assessment is your chance to show the assessor what you know and how you would handle a real-life training session.

 The practical will last approximately 45 to 60-minutes.
-It’s best to bring a real-life client with you for your Personal Training Assessment, this could be a friend or family member that you have been practicing with.
+It’s best to bring a real-life client with you for your Personal Training Assessment, this could be a friend or family member that you have been practising with.
 Some training providers allow you to use other learners from your course.
 There is nothing wrong with this.
 However, you may find it easier using someone that doesn’t know the content like your fellow peers do!
 This provides a much more real-life Personal Training Assessment rather than a contrive simulation.

 On your practical assessment day, the lead assessor should introduce the day, outline their main role, the order of assessment and make you aware of the specific rules and procedures set by the awarding body – this might be from Active IQ, YMCA or VTCT.
 You’ll then wait or meet your assessor whereby they will introduce themselves, outline your assessment in detail and go over the assessment paperwork.
 This shouldn’t be anything new as you should go through this on your course.
 You’ll have time to ask questions and make sure you are fully prepped to start.
 You’ll then start your practical assessment and the following tips will help guide you towards a PASS!